 The scorching summer has resulted in the growing electricity bills.
-If you have been worried about the extremely high electricity bills, just like me, then this article is the right one for you.
-While I was sitting at home during the lockdown, I decided to dive deep into the number of ceiling fan power consumption.
+If you have been worried about the extremely high electricity bills, just like me, then this article is for you.

 Also, size of the fan is an important criterion for deciding the energy consumption by the ceiling fan.

 Before we calculate the ceiling fan power consumption, let us first know other required things like the average fan wattage and rates per unit or power units.

 Ceiling fan wattage and rating in India

 It is important to note that the wattage of the ceiling fan decides how much the power will be consumed.
 It is highly the function of the power of the fan motor, which results in higher electricity bills.

 The main aim should be to find a fan with the lowest wattage rating of the motor that doesn’t compromise in terms of the air circulation speed.